Tim Patterson: Views on climate change

 In June 2007 he authored an article in the Financial Post as part of its series on scientists who disagreed with the scientific consensus.
-The article predicted general climatic cooling as the sun enters Solar cycle 25 about 2018, which did not occur.
+The article predicted general climatic cooling as the Sun enters Solar cycle 25 about 2018, which did not occur.
+He has previously accepted, along with several other climate change deniers, fossil fuel industry money.

 Environmental research

-More recently he led a research team that investigated the long term viability under a changing climate of the Tibbitt to Contwoyto Winter Road (TCWR), the world’s longest longest heavy haul ice road, that extends 588 km north from the start point in Yellowknife Northwest Territories (NT).
+More recently he led a research team that investigated the long term viability under a changing climate of the Tibbitt to Contwoyto Winter Road (TCWR), the world's longest heavy haul ice road, that extends 588 km north from the start point in Yellowknife Northwest Territories (NT).
 Statistical downscale climate model projections produced by the team suggest that under a projected future warming scenario that there is a trend towards thinner lake ice and a reduced time window when lake ice is at sufficient thickness to support trucks on the ice road.
 It was also recognized during this work that further complications are presented by the cyclic influences of climate teleconnections such as El Niño, Pacific Decadal Oscillation, as well as variability in solar forcing.
 Considering the importance of this ice road to the economy of the NT the work highlighted the need for planners and policy makers to consider future changes in climate when planning annual haulage along the TCWR.
 The work is of practical application to industry, which under the Mine Site Reclamation Policy for the Northwest Territories requires that mine operators plan for closure and cleanup of mine sites before operations even begin.
 The realization that limnological conditions in lakes adjacent to new mine sites may naturally vary considerably through the life cycle of a mine contributed valuable information for the environmental assessment process.
 Tim Patterson is presently co-team lead, together with professors Francine McCarthy and Martin Head of Brock University, in the effort to have Crawford Lake within the Crawford Lake Conservation Area, Milton, Ontario, designated as the Global Boundary Stratotype Section and Point (GSSP) for the proposed Anthropocene Epoch, with a start point in the mid-20th century.
 The annually deposited varves recovered with freeze corers from the lake provide a perfectly preserved record of the post WWII Great Acceleration and nuclear testing, which are key requirements for the Anthropocene GSSP.